Undergraduate minor: economics

 ECON:3345 Global Economics and Business3 s.h.

-Modern theories of international trade and investment; role of tariffs and other restrictions on international trade; foreign exchange markets, international monetary arrangements, international economic policy.
+Modern theories of international trade and investment; impact of tariffs and other restrictions on international trade; effects of export and production subsidies; free trade agreements; exchange rates and foreign exchange markets; international monetary arrangements; balance of payments; international economic policy.
 Prerequisites: ECON:1100 and ECON:1200.

 ECON:3350 Industry Analysis3 s.h.